techmuniz/Muniz_Programming_Stuff/README.md

+Here we got a few personal projects & some exercises that I like to play with.

+Regarding projects, there's one called Muniz Recruiter Helper (Lack of better name).
+Why I created?

 Whenever we are sourcing candidates in LinkedIn Recruiter's Projects, we have three options when we open a profile:

 **Save candidate** -> Move to the next candidate